mesgarpour/T-CARER/README.md

 # Related Publications
 +  Mesgarpour, M., Chaussalet, T. & Chahed, S. (2017) Temporal-Comorbidity Adjusted Risk of Emergency Readmission. (to be added!)
-+  Mesgarpour, M. (2017) Using Machine Learning Techniques in Predictive Risk Modelling in Healthcare. (to be added!)
++  Mesgarpour, M. (2017) PhD Thesis - Using Machine Learning Techniques in Predictive Risk Modelling in Healthcare. (to be added!)